kevgo/tricorder/README.md

 ```

 The optional `stack` field on custom lints
-and fixes limits the tool to workspaces
+and fixes limits the tool to situations where files of
-(or precommit stages) that contain files of that stack.
-Stack-scoped custom fixes run sequentially with that stack's built-in tools.
+that stack would be processed.

 ## Usage